n-Ultima/UnixBot/readme.md

 #  Unix Discord Bot
 ### A Moderation Utility to make moderation easier.
 This is the main source code repository for Unix.
-It contains the source code for the Unix Discord Bot.
+It contains the source code for the Unix Discord Bot, as well as the eventual documentation

 #### Notes